-Factors that contributed the most to risk of a VLBW birth in PHR 2/3 included weight gain less than 15 pounds, inadequate prenatal care, having a previous preterm birth, and teen pregnancy.
-About 17 percent of all VLBW births were attributable to weight gain less than 15 pounds.
-Six percent of all VLBW births could be attributed to inadequate prenatal care.
-White, Black, and Hispanic mothers were more likely to gain less than 15 pounds and had higher prevalence of having a previous preterm birth compared to the reference population.
-Hispanic mothers also had higher rates of receiving inadequate prenatal care compared to the reference population.
+Factors that contributed the most to risk of a VLBW birth in PHR 11 included weight gain less than 15 pounds and inadequate prenatal care.
+Approximately 21 percent of all VLBW births were attributable to weight gain less than 15 pounds.
+An additional 7 percent of all VLBW births could be attributed to inadequate prenatal care.
+All study populations in the region were more likely to gain less than 15 pounds or report receiving inadequate prenatal care compared to the reference population.

 To identify factors related to birth weight specific mortality in the Maternal Health/Prematurity risk period, an analysis was also performed to assess risk of infant death among VLBW births.
 Factors examined in this analysis included maternal demographics, congenital anomalies, inadequate prenatal care, maternal diabetes, maternal hypertension, infant transfer, maternal transfer, respiratory care, ruptured membranes, and prenatal steroids.
+Congenital anomalies contributed the most to infant mortality among VLBW births in PHR 11.
+Specifically, 2 percent of infant deaths to this group were attributable to congenital anomalies.